How to turn an under the stairs closet in to a built in beverage bar, drink center for your entire family.

 Ray cut the wood to size then filled the seams with a stainable wood filler.
 I sanded and stained over it.
 I bought Miniwax stain in Golden Oak thinking it was the color and guess what…it was right on!

-We did add a horizontal board to the side walls in order to add the butcher block countertop.
+We added a horizontal piece of wood to the side walls in order for the butcher block countertop to sit on.

 We bought the mini fridge and the slide in cabinet from Home Depot.
 The cabinet comes in different sizes so measure your space to see what size will fit.